 The NHS is the largest employer in Britain and offers over 350 careers to choose from.
 But finding one’s way through the maze of how to make your start in helping deliver Britain’s healthcare can be a challenge, especially if you do not come from a background that has strong connections with health professionals.

-The Healthcare Horizons programme is helping young people in east London to take the first steps in NHS careers in healthcare and health sciences.
+The Healthcare Horizons programme has been developed with the intention of delivering short and medium-term improvements in recruiting and retaining suitably qualified staff with focus on local recruitment, and is helping young people in east London to take the first steps in NHS careers in healthcare and health sciences.